-Kenneth Siu Ho Chok, Department of Surgery and State Key Laboratory for Liver Research, the University of Hong Kong, Hong Kong, China
+Kenneth Siu Ho Chok, Department of Surgery and State Key Laboratory for Liver Research, The University of Hong Kong, Hong Kong, China

 ORCID number: Miu Yee Chan (0000-0001-5527-1471); Kenneth Siu Ho Chok (0000-0001-7921-3807).

-Author contributions: Chan MY did the literature review and drafted the manuscript; Chok KSH was responsible for the concept and supervision of the study and final approval of the manuscript.
+Author contributions: Chan MY performed the literature review and drafted the manuscript; Chok KSH was responsible for the concept and supervision of the study and final approval of the manuscript.

-Conflict-of-interest statement: None of the authors has any conflict of interest.
+Conflict-of-interest statement: The authors declare that they have no conflict of interest.

-Open-Access: This article is an open-access article which was selected by an in-house editor and fully peer-reviewed by external reviewers.
+Open-Access: This article is an open-access article that was selected by an in-house editor and fully peer-reviewed by external reviewers.
 It is distributed in accordance with the Creative Commons Attribution Non Commercial (CC BY-NC 4.0) license, which permits others to distribute, remix, adapt, build upon this work non-commercially, and license their derivative works on different terms, provided the original work is properly cited and the use is non-commercial.
 See: http://creativecommons.org/licenses/by-nc/4.0/

 Manuscript source: Invited manuscript

-Corresponding author: Kenneth Siu Ho Chok, FRCS (Ed), Associate Professor, Department of Surgery and State Key Laboratory for Liver Research, the University of Hong Kong, 102 Pok Fu Lam Road, Hong Kong, China.
+Corresponding author: Kenneth Siu Ho Chok, FRCS (Ed), Associate Professor, Department of Surgery and State Key Laboratory for Liver Research, The University of Hong Kong, 102 Pok Fu Lam Road, Hong Kong, China.
 Chok6275@hku.hk

 Telephone: +852-22553025